uwnlp/open_type/README.md

     Download "Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB download)" from https://nlp.stanford.edu/projects/glove/
     or do "wget http://nlp.stanford.edu/data/glove.840B.300d.zip".

-Configuration:
+### Configuration:
-- You have to put set two paths at ./resources/constant.py
+- You have to put set three paths at ./resources/constant.py

   FILE_ROOT=where you our dataset.